 Copyright 2020; Settle and Carlisle Railway Trust.
 All rights reserved.
 Website designed by Three Peaks Web Design.
 Bespoke Web Design in Cumbria

-Built in 1875, the station at Kirkby Stephen was restored in 2005 and Platform Cottage shares the station building with Booking Office Cottage.
-It offers excellent self-catering accommodation for up to 4 guests in the beautiful and un-spoilt Upper Eden Valley of Cumbria.
+Built in 1875, the station at Kirkby Stephen was restored in 2005.
+Platform Cottage, at the North end of the station building, is a ground floor 2-person luxurious apartment.
+Refurbished in 2023 it offers excellent self-catering accommodation in the beautiful and un-spoilt Upper Eden Valley of Cumbria.
+This cottage can be let together with the adjoining first floor Station Cottage if there are 4 of you.

 This is a working station on a mainline railway and with this in mind, we regret that Platform Cottage is not suitable for children under the age of 7.

-A warm and spacious accommodation for up to 4 guests split over two floors comprising:
+A beautifully refurbished warm and spacious accommodation for up to 2 guests comprising:

 The house is located at Kirkby Stephen station.
 The spectacular valley of Mallerstang and Wild Boar Fell are right on your doorstep, the Lake District and Yorkshire Dales National Parks are in easy reach as is Hadrian’s Wall to the north.